 Honeymoon in Costa Rica: Everlasting Memories in a Tropical Paradise

 Costa Rica is an absolutely breathtaking destination in Central America.
-You’ll have the best honeymoon here, experiencing the rainforest with its tropical plants and wildlife, and the coast with its beautiful beaches.
-Soak in the picturesque scenery this laid back country has to offer and make everlasting memories with the great experiences this destination has for honeymooners.
+Honeymoons are absolutely magical here since you can experience both the rainforest with its tropical plants and wildlife and the coast with its beautiful beaches.
+Soak in the picturesque scenery this laid-back country has to offer and make everlasting memories with the great experiences this destination has for honeymooners.
 Their motto is “pura vida,” and pure life is exactly what you’ll experience here!

 Costa Rica Geography

-Costa Rica is sandwiched between Nicaragua, to the north, and Panama, to the south in Central America.
-It’s north of the equator, with the Caribbean Sea to its east and Pacific Ocean to the west.
+Costa Rica is sandwiched between Nicaragua, to the north, and Panama, to the south, in Central America.
+It’s north of the equator, with the Caribbean Sea to its east and the Pacific Ocean to the west.
 This peaceful nation does not have a national army and it comprises seven provinces.
 Its capital city, San José, is centrally located in the foothills of the dormant Brava Volcano.

 The center of the country has various volcanoes, mountain ranges, and cloud forests.
 The coasts bring beaches and water activities.
 There’s no shortage of nature and national parks in Costa Rica.
 Be sure to visit the Osa Peninsula, which National Geographic magazine determined is the most ecologically diverse in the world!